 ABOVE: Staircase designs – 1.
 Half landing; 2.
 Quarter landing; 3.
 Quarter landing with winder; 4.
 Straight flight

 Why Timber?
 Wood makes a fantastic staircase material as it is so versatile in the looks you can create.
 Wooden staircases for traditional homes should be quite substantial, with rounded stair nosing, turned balusters and carved newel posts.
-Contemporary timber staircases often consist of nothing more than chunky wooden treads that cantilever out from a wall (as ABOVE).
+Contemporary timber staircases often consist of nothing more than chunky wooden treads that cantilever out from a wall.

 Pros: Wood is strong, versatile, easy to work with and has a timeless look.

 Cons: Very few, hence it being such a popular material.
 Though dark and heavy wood can be overbearing when used for such a central feature.

 What About Costs?
 The cheapest option is engineered pine or plywood — ideal for a fully carpeted staircase and painted balustrading.
 These can be bought from around £500.
 Next up is parana pine, readily available and fairly cost-effective.
 This is often combined with hemlock, a good choice for balustrading due to its stability.
 Hardwoods, such as beech, ash and oak, are more expensive, varying from two times the cost of softwood up to five times the cost.